peterdieleman/papermod/content/posts/language/dutch_canal.md

 ---

 The Dutch equivalent of 'Inuits have 50 words for snow'.
-All of these refer to artificial bodies of water that are longer than they are wider, and could be translated as 'canal'.
+All of these refer to artificial bodies of water that are longer than they are wide, and could be translated as 'canal'.

 - Delf
 - Kanaal